 Opinions on scars tend to vary pretty widely.
-Some people hide them, some wear them proudly, some even seek them out.
+Some people hide them, some wear them proudly, and some even seek them out.
 A random smattering of famous quotations about scars gives us some scope regarding just how widely viewpoints can vary.

 Rose Kennedy, J.F.K.’s mother, once stated, “It has been said, ‘time heals all wounds.’
 I do not agree.
 The wounds remain.
-In time, the mind, protecting its sanity, covers them with scar tissue and the pain lessens.
+In time, the mind, protecting its sanity, covers it with scar tissue and the pain lessens.
 But it is never gone.”

 Then there’s Rumi ultimately spiritual take on the issue: “The wound is the place where the Light enters you.”

 And the writer Chuck Palahniuk somewhat famously and shockingly proclaimed “I don’t want to die without any scars” in his novel, Fight Club.

 This blog post will discuss how scars can affect us, as well as using acupuncture for scars.

 Can A Scar Cause Lasting Damage?